kiyotaka1102/MobileProgramming/ImageloaderAPP/README.md

 ## Troubleshooting

 - If images fail to load, check your internet connection
-- On Android 13+, ensure notification permissions are granted
+- On Android 13+ (API 33+), ensure notification permissions are granted
 - For devices with battery optimization, you may need to exempt the app
 - Check the status text view for detailed error messages

+## Layout Requirements

+Create a layout file `activity_main.xml` with the following components:
+- EditText with id `url_edit_text` for entering image URLs
+- Button with id `load_button` for triggering image loading
+- ImageView with id `image_view` for displaying the loaded image
+- TextView with id `status_text_view` for showing loading status and errors

+Don't forget to create a drawable resource `ic_notification` for the service notification icon.

 ## License